Russian and International Studies, and Chair of Russian Studies

 “The other question that’s made the study of mass culture very big in the field right now is the question of 1991 [when the Soviet Union broke up].
 It used to be that all the bad practices we associate with the Soviet Union were blamed on this massive police state.
 Well, the state disappeared and a lot of those practices are still there.
 Suddenly, you have to find new causes; you have to start looking at attitudes and cultural traditions and see how they’re passed along and what they are in the first place.”

-One of the first scholars to look extensively at “low” Russian culture, von Geldern is the author of Bolshevik Festivals, 1917-1920, a study of how elaborate socialist festivals helped build a new political culture in the U.S.S.R., and the co-editor of two complementary anthologies of popular culture: Mass Culture in Soviet Russia: Tales, Poems, Songs, Movies, Plays and Folklore, 1917-1953, and Entertaining Tsarist Russia: Urban Entertainments, 1798-1917.
+One of the first scholars to look extensively at “low” Russian culture, von Geldern is the author of Bolshevik Festivals, 1917-1920, a study of how elaborate socialist festivals helped build a new political culture in the U.S.S.R., and the co-editor of two complementary anthologies of popular culture: Mass Culture in Soviet Russia: Tales, Poems, Songs, Movies, Plays, and Folklore, 1917-1953, and Entertaining Tsarist Russia: Tales, Songs, Plays, Movies, Jokes, Ads, and Images from Russian Urban Life, 1779-1917.
 His most recent project is a website called Seventeen Moments in Soviet History, compiled with Lewis Siegelbaum of Michigan State University, and funded by the NEH.

 BA: Tufts University, 1980